dansmyers/ComputerOrganizationAndArchitecture/Assignments/1-Enter_the_C.md

 - When you are done, use the Submit button in the upper-right of the workspace to hand in your project.

+## AI Guidelines

+This assignment is about practicing core C programming concepts and develops skills that we'll use in future assignments.
+You must do all of these problems **by yourself**, without using any AI tools.

+Remember that you **can** still use AI to engage with the course material and help you learn things, but don't use it to generate code for these questions.

 ## Submission and Grading